Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 A simple, safe approach:

-• blot first (don’t rub)
+• blot first rather than rubbing

 • use an enzymatic cleaner made for pet urine

-If your cat has “repeat spots”, you can also:
+If your cat has repeat spots, you can also:

 FAQs